 - ½ tsp sea salt

-- ½ cup unsalted peanuts or chopped raw almonds or cashews
+- ½ cup unsalted chopped peanuts or chopped almonds or cashews

 - juice of ½ lemon

-- ¼ cup almond butter or natural peanut butter
+- ¼ cup natural smooth almond butter or smooth nut butter of choice

 - ¼ cup melted coconut oil